-Description: A travel time value for a well point outside the grid.
+Description:A travel time value for a well point outside the grid.Argument:Real.Default:No default.Example:<value> 0.1 </value>

-Example: <value> 0.1 </value>

-A.4.2.6.3 <variogram> (optional)
+A.4.2.6.3 <variogram>

 Description: Wrapper for elements specifying the travel time residual.
 The residual models the interpretation uncertainty in the travel time.
-It is specified by the standard deviation and spatial correlation function.
-Typical values for the standard deviation is 4-20msec. two-way time.
+It is specified by the standard deviation and the variogram (spatial correlation function).
+Typical values for the standard deviation is 4 - 20 msec. two-way time.

-The available correlation functions (1.0 - variogram) are found in Table A.1.
+The available variograms are found in Table A.1.